How Does Overparameterization Affect Machine Unlearning of Deep Neural Networks?: Introduction

+Unlearning has increased importance for deep neural networks (DNNs) whose overparameterization facilitates training data memorization \cite{zhang2017understanding,arpit2017closer,maini2023can,carlini2021extracting,carlini2023extracting,radhakrishnan2020overparameterized,autoencoders_memorization_koren}.
 Such memorization motivates unlearning applications.
 Memorization can increase privacy risks such as vulnerability to training data extraction \cite{carlini2021extracting,carlini2023extracting} and membership inference attacks \cite{parameters_or_privacy,MIA_shadow}; such privacy concerns can be addressed for selected training examples by unlearning them.
 Besides privacy issues, memorization increases the effect of biasing training examples on the model functionality, which can be corrected by unlearning the biasing examples.
-Beyond the memorization implications, overparamterization increases the computational cost of training, making unlearning methods crucial as retraining from scratch becomes highly expensive or impossible in many cases.
+Beyond the memorization implications, overparameterization increases the computational cost of training, making unlearning methods crucial as retraining from scratch becomes highly expensive or impossible in many cases.

-In this paper, we empirically investigate how unlearning performance is affected by the parameterization level of the DNN model, ranging from underparameterized (where the model training error is non-zero) to overparameterized (where the model training error is zero, implying perfect fitting of training data).
+In this work, we empirically study how unlearning performance is affected by the parameterization level of the DNN model, ranging from underparameterized (where the model training error is nonzero) to overparameterized (where the model training error is zero, implying perfect fitting of training data).
 We show that the unlearning performance depends on the model parameterization level.